neeraj-24/A-HIOT/README.md

 And it produces Optimized _hits_from_independent_set.txt
 ```
 - **Protein-ligand interaction profiling**
-1. Go to plip-master directory and execute following shell script editing one directories path containing complex files, and it will generate Protein-ligand interaction profiles for each protein ligand complex
+1. Go to plip-master directory and execute following shell script (within PLIP run) editing one directories path containing complex files, and it will generate Protein-ligand interaction profiles for each protein ligand complex
 ```
 $ sh plip_generation_running.sh
 The shell script would generate different directory for each complex file.
 ```
-2. Move or copy PLIP report files into a common directory (Dir_complex_2/report_inter_complex) and rename report file for easy understanding  employing following shell script
+2. Move or copy PLIP report files into a common directory (PLIP Table generation) and rename report file for easy understanding employing following shell script
 ```
 $ sh copying_report_file_to_common_folder.sh
 $ sh renaming_report_file.sh
 ```
-3. To collect total number of interaction and convert them into table employing following shell script, the script executed within report_inter_complex directory
+3. To collect total number of interaction and convert them into table employing following shell script, the script executed within interaction table generation directory
 ```
 $ sh interaction_table.sh
 The interaction types and total numbers stored in TABLR_RESNR